Fresh or Frozen Broccoli in Casserole?

 1. Convenience: Why Frozen Broccoli Might Be Better for Quick Meals

 One of the biggest reasons to choose frozen broccoli is its convenience.
 For instance, frozen broccoli is already pre-cut, pre-washed, and ready to use.
 You don’t need to spend time trimming or blanching, which saves precious time during busy evenings.
-Instead, you can simply open the bag and add it directly to your dish.
-This time-saving feature makes frozen broccoli a great choice for quick and easy meals.
+Whether you’re using fresh or frozen broccoli in casserole, the frozen option allows you to skip the extra prep and focus on assembling your dish.

 2. Consistency: Why Frozen Broccoli Is the Better Choice for Casseroles

 Another reason frozen broccoli stands out is its consistency.
 Unlike fresh broccoli, it is partially cooked before freezing, which helps it soften evenly when baked.
-As a result, frozen broccoli ensures your casserole has a uniform texture, making every bite delicious.
-On the other hand, fresh broccoli can sometimes cook unevenly, which might affect the overall quality of the dish.
+This feature makes frozen broccoli an excellent option when preparing fresh or frozen broccoli in casserole, as it ensures a uniform texture in every bite.

 For recipes that embrace convenience and consistency, explore Paula Deen’s Corn Casserole for tips on streamlining meal prep.